arcadian-guy/Aseprite-Tool/README.md

 # Aseprite-Tool
 Aseprite is a great tool for game developers and animators.
-Let this tool help you get it for free 😜
+Let this tool help you get it for free.

 Aseprite is a tool for animating 2D sprites, and is preferred by many game devs.
 Though Aseprite is paid, it is allowed to be built for free from source.